-Celtic v St Johnstone
+Giakoumakis nets as Celtic beat Saints

 Post update

 Attempt missed.
-Callum McGregor (Celtic) right footed shot from outside the box misses to the right.
-Assisted by David Turnbull following a corner.
+Anthony Ralston (Celtic) right footed shot from the centre of the box misses to the right.
+Assisted by Jota with a cross following a corner.

 Post update

 Corner, Celtic.
-Conceded by Jamie McCart.
+Conceded by Zander Clark.

 Post update

-Attempt missed.
-Tomas Rogic (Celtic) left footed shot from the centre of the box misses to the left.
-Assisted by David Turnbull.
+Attempt saved.
+Michael Johnston (Celtic) right footed shot from the centre of the box is saved in the bottom right corner.
+Assisted by Jota.

 Substitution

 Substitution, Celtic.
-Michael Johnston replaces Giorgos Giakoumakis.
+Liel Abada replaces Kyogo Furuhashi.

 Post update